magento-meetup-austria/mage-meetup.at/_meetups/35-magento-meetup-30-03-2023-wien.md

 wie die Pipeline-Konfiguration optimiert und die Arbeitsqualität mithilfe von AWS CI/CD für Magento verbessert werden kann.

-Als dritter Speaker beantwortet Adam Jedlička von [Storefront X](https://www.storefrontx.io/) die Frage: "**Why would you build an Adobe Commerce/Magento Headless (PWA)?**"
+Als dritter Speaker beantwortet Marek Kubacak von [Storefront X](https://www.storefrontx.io/) die Frage: "**Why would you build an Adobe Commerce/Magento Headless (PWA)?**"

-Adam beschreibt seinen Talk so:
+Marek beschreibt seinen Talk so:

 > Headless (PWA) is the future for online (not just Adobe/Magento).
 While building our own open source headless PWA
 > StoreFront X for Magento, we learned a lot of things.
 In this talk, I would like to explain why we developed our own